-Designing for a building as old and Throughout 2023/24 we carried out more complex as the Palace of Westminster has than 5,000 hours of work to complete eight its challenges.
-To restore the Palace, we first boreholes, bringing the total now complete to need to understand it.
-As we do not have 15.
-These boreholes allow us to investigate the complete plans that we can work from, geological condition of the ground on which due to the age of the building, the Delivery the Palace stands.
-The information gained is Authority has been undertaking a programme used to inform the development of detailed of intrusive and non-intrusive surveys since architectural designs and thus de-risks the 2022 to help us better understand the design process. condition of the Palace.
+Designing for a building as old and complex as the Palace of Westminster has its challenges.
+To restore the Palace, we first need to understand it.
+As we do not have complete plans that we can work from, due to the age of the building, the Delivery Authority has been undertaking a programme of intrusive and non-intrusive surveys since 2022 to help us better understand the condition of the Palace.